-The Fruit Mead or Melomel subcategory is for fruit meads made with any fruit.
-This can include apples (cyser), grapes (pyment) berries, stone fruit or other fruits such as citrus fruit, dried fruits (dates, prunes, raisins, etc.), pears, figs, pomegranates, prickly pear, bananas, pineapples, and most other tropical fruit.
+The Fruit Mead (often called Melomel) style is for fruit meads made with any fruit.
+This can include apples (Cyser), grapes (Pyment), berries (Berry Mead), stone fruit or other fruits such as citrus fruit, dried fruits (dates, prunes, raisins, etc.), pears, figs, pomegranates, prickly pear, bananas, pineapples, and most other tropical fruit.
 It can also include combinations of fruits (such as grapes and stone fruit).
 The culinary, not botanical, definition of fruit is used here.
 If you have to justify a fruit using the word "technically" as part of the description, then that's not what we mean.